u3556490/CCHU9060-In-Time/README.md

     - screeninit.script : The script to initialize the screens and their handler.
     - certificate.pem   : The certificate used to sign the Android bundle.
     - key.pk8           : See above
+    - CCHU9060.decrepated.zip : a file holding the things we discarded.

-  One should be fully aware that the game's programming turned into a haste in the final two weeks and hence the codes are not optimized nor commented.
+  One should be fully aware that the game's programming turned into a haste in the final two weeks and hence the codes are not performance optimized nor commented.

 #### Known Issues